 In order to explain the relation of Proposition~\ref{prop:var_change_special} to Algorithms~\ref{alg:project_ode} and~\ref{alg:socoban}, we observe that $\tilde{f}_1, \ldots, \tilde{f}_{j - 1}, \tilde{f}_{j + 1}, \ldots, \tilde{f}_n$ in the output of Algorithm~\ref{alg:socoban} are divisors of a resultant of some polynomial with $\tilde{f}_j$ with respect to $x_j$.
 The later runs of Algorithm~\ref{alg:socoban} at~\ref{step:while} of Algorithm~\ref{alg:project_ode} will compute resultants of these polynomials and their derivatives, this yielding repeated resultants as in Proposition~\ref{prop:var_change_special}.
 Therefore, if we see that $\tilde{f}_j$ is of the form as in Proposition~\ref{prop:var_change_special} with $x = x_j$ and $y = x_s$ for some $s$, we perform the change of variable $x_s$ as in Lemma~\ref{lem:var_change_general} (and its derivative is updated correspondingly).
-Although, since the algorithm differentiates polynomials and replaces them with their divisors, the multiplicity of the common root will be reduced, the efficiency gain of such a variable change is substantial as shown in Table~\ref{table:change} below.
+Although, the further resultant computations will be performed not with $\tilde{f}_j$ but with factors of their derivatives (so the multiplicity of the common root may be lower), the efficiency gain of such a variable change is substantial as shown in Table~\ref{table:change} below.

 \begin{remark} In practice, most multiplicities of $A(\mathbf{a})D(\mathbf{a}) - B(\mathbf{a})C(\mathbf{a})$ in the resultant will be factored out from the Sylvester matrix, although there is no guarantee that all of them can be eliminated this way. \end{remark}